-We are now accepting applications for our 2018 - 2019 fellowship at the Lurie Center.
-Interviews will begin in January 2018.
+We are now accepting applications for our 2020-2021 fellowship at the Lurie Center for Autism.
+Interviews will begin in January 2020.

 Postdoctoral fellows will work closely with a multidisciplinary team to complete diagnostic and neuropsychological assessments, under the supervision of a licensed clinical psychologist.
 They will also have the opportunity to provide social skills programming, outpatient therapy, school consultation and consultation to patients and their families.
 All postdoctoral fellows will participate in a variety of training and supervision experiences including: weekly supervision, seminars, rounds, and other didactic experiences available at the Lurie Center and MGH.
 Opportunities for research and school consultation are also available.
 Strong neuropsychological testing experience and prior training in the assessment of individuals with autism spectrum disorder (including the ADOS) are preferred.

-Fellowship start date is scheduled for September 1, 2018 (may be negotiable).
+Fellowship start date is scheduled for September 1, 2020 (may be negotiable).
 Applicants must hold a PhD or PsyD in Clinical Psychology.
 Application requires submission of a curriculum vitae, three recommendation letters, two sample assessment reports, and one therapeutic treatment plan.
-Please submit your application materials to Dr. Lisa Nowinski at the Lurie Center 1 Maguire Road, Lexington, MA 02421.
+Please submit your application materials to Dr. Lisa Nowinski at the Lurie Center, 1 Maguire Road, Lexington, MA 02421.

 To learn more about our Postdoctoral Fellowship, please email us at LurieCenter@partners.org.
 We are now accepting applications for our 2020-2021 fellowship with interviews beginning in January 2020.